The Spark Presents

 "Transforming Food" Film Festival and Panel Discussion

-Join us for a two-day film festival that explores how we grow, process, package, and deliver our food.
-Sam Petersson will lead a panel discussion with local farmers, chefs, and food advocates on March 8 and 9, 2025.
+A two-day film festival that explores how we grow, process, package, and deliver our food.
+Sam Petersson leads a panel discussion with local farmers, chefs, and food advocates.

 Learn More